rafaelsierra/cheddar/README.md

-Yet we avoid using database-specific features in the future we may need to use database views, stored procedure or others, SQLite is a single-writer database which, under Cheddar conditions, becomes a problem since we heavily multiprocessing with Celery, so you will experiment lots of "database is locked" errors.
+Yet we avoid using database-specific features in the future we may need to use database views, stored procedure or others, SQLite is a single-writer database which, under Cheddar conditions, becomes a problem since we heavily use multiprocessing with Celery, so you will experiment lots of "database is locked" errors.

-If you don't want to mess your desktop with databases running, start an instance of a Linux running PostgreSQL and use it, or MySQL.
+If you don't want to mess your desktop with databases running, start an instance of a Linux in any cloud service you may like, in this case we suggest using tmux to handle multiple shells.